 through the entire turn.
 David Pearson observed a few riders and

 decided to displace a handful of offending rocks inside the berm.
-When

-inch of traction inside the berm.
+available square inch of traction inside the berm.
 He was gone in the

 same flash as Wally Palmer earlier in the day, but David’s effort was

 Somehow I was 17 seconds slower in my third attempt than my first.
-In

-line for the third and final grass track test, I talked to a guy
+waiting in line for the third and final grass track test, I talked to a guy

 on a Yamaha who, like several I would meet over the weekend, used

 to live in Illinois but moved west.
 He had been a trials rider in the

 working very well.
 He passed me about halfway through the grass

 track, then launched his Yamaha over the trailer jump.
 Impressive.

 Even more impressive was the following week when Matt and I ran

-into him at Taylor Park, riding alone on a high
+into him at Taylor Park, riding alone on a high mountain trail.
+In

-of the mountain while riding alone -- the only help needed at that point
+mountain while riding alone -- the only help needed at that point

 would be a body recovery effort.

-Inside the big white tent, another form of body recovery took place with a
+Inside the big white tent, another form of body recovery took place

-have been hundreds of burgers and assorted
+barbequing what could have been hundreds of burgers and assorted

 meats, given the size of the wood-fired grill.
 It was large.